opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 31     The principles enunciated above are particularly pertinent in this case, where parties were embroiled in litigation but decided to submit to expert determination as part of the Settlement Agreement.
 The defendants have themselves stated that their motivation for entering into the Settlement Agreement was to avoid protracted litigation.[^46] The parties did not dispute that only a manifest error and not a mere error would suffice to set aside the EY Report.

 32     There is some debate over the approach the court should adopt with respect to manifest errors.
-In _Geowin Construction Pte Ltd (in liquidation) v Management Corporation Strata Title Plan No 1256_ (“_Geowin_”) at \[16\], Rajah J preferred a narrow approach, and explained that the term “manifest error” is “no more than a convenient shorthand reference to a patent error _on the ‘face’ of the award or decision_” \[emphasis added\].
-This approach was similarly adopted in _Quek Kwee Kee Victoria (in her personal capacity and as executor of the estate of Quek Kiat Song, deceased) and another v Quek Khuay Chuah_ at \[33\].
+In _Geowin Construction Pte Ltd (in liquidation) v Management Corporation Strata Title Plan No 1256_  [2007] 1 SLR(R) 1004 (“_Geowin_”) at \[16\], Rajah J preferred a narrow approach, and explained that the term “manifest error” is “no more than a convenient shorthand reference to a patent error _on the ‘face’ of the award or decision_” \[emphasis added\].
+This approach was similarly adopted in _Quek Kwee Kee Victoria (in her personal capacity and as executor of the estate of Quek Kiat Song, deceased) and another v Quek Khuay Chuah_  [2014] 4 SLR 1 at \[33\].
 The rationale for the narrow approach was stated succinctly by Rajah J in _Geowin_ at \[19\]:

 … the court should not stray beyond the actual report or award in considering how or why the decision was reached.
 The underlying evidence ought not to be re-examined or referred to as this would be tantamount to an appellate hearing and to that extent contrary to what the parties had solemnly agreed to. _The right of review should be confined to correcting apparent mistakes that appear on the face of the report or award (eg apparent mathematical miscalculations) and to determining whether the expert has complied with his terms of appointment_. \[emphasis added\]

-33     However, in _The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ (“_The Oriental Insurance_”) at \[89\], Chan Seng Onn J adopted a less strict approach, and opined that there was no absolute rule precluding reference to matters beyond the face of the award or decision to establish a manifest error.
+33     However, in _The Oriental Insurance Co Ltd v Reliance National Asia Re Pte Ltd_ [2009] 2 SLR 385  (“_The Oriental Insurance_”) at \[89\], Chan Seng Onn J adopted a less strict approach, and opined that there was no absolute rule precluding reference to matters beyond the face of the award or decision to establish a manifest error.

 34     In my view, I would respectfully prefer Rajah J’s approach in _Geowin_ for the following reasons.